Sacituzumab govitecan-hziy is approved by FDA for HR-positive breast cancer

 Share This Post

-TROPiCS-02 (NCT03901339), a multicenter, open label, randomised study involving 543 patients with unresectable locally advanced or metastatic HR-positive, HER2-negative breast cancer whose disease progressed after receiving a CDK 4/6 inhibitor, endocrine therapy, and a taxane in any setting, evaluated the effectiveness in these patients.
+TROPiCS-02 (NCT03901339) was a multicenter, open label, randomized study that looked at how well a CDK 4/6 inhibitor, endocrine therapy, and a taxane worked in 543 women with HR-positive, HER2-negative breast cancer that had spread or could not be removed.
+The patients’ disease got worse after receiving any of these treatments.
 At least two previous chemotherapies were administered to patients with metastatic disease (one of which could be in the neoadjuvant or adjuvant setting if recurrence occurred within 12 months).

 Patients were randomly assigned (1:1) to receive either single agent chemotherapy (n = 271) or sacituzumab govitecan-hziy, 10 mg/kg as an intravenous infusion, on Days 1 and 8 in a 21-day cycle.
 Prior to randomization, the investigator selected a single agent chemotherapy regimen from one of the following options: capecitabine (n=22), vinorelbine (n=63), gemcitabine (n=56), or eribulin (n=130).
 Prior chemotherapy regimens for metastatic disease (2 vs. 3-4), visceral metastasis (Yes or No), and endocrine therapy in the metastatic setting for at least 6 months were all used to stratify randomization (Yes or No).
 Patients received treatment up until the onset of unacceptable side effects.